 Though there is no price tag on the creativity, most photographers have packages listed down on their websites that define what is acceptable.
-Alternatively, wedding photographers have wedding brochures which has wedding packages.
-It gives you a clue into the starting price, the ball park figure of the coverage you are looking for and what might be way beyond your as well as photographer’s limit.
+Alternatively, wedding photographers have wedding brochures that have wedding packages.
+It gives you a clue into the starting price, the ballpark figure of the coverage you are looking for, and what might be way beyond you as well as the photographer’s limit.

 But mind you, the packages are never completely fixed.
-They can be customized, tweaked and made to fit your needs.
-So essentially, they is a window giving you a sneak peek to help you decide whether to knock the door or not, to save efforts on both the sides.
+They can be customized, tweaked, and made to fit your needs.
+So essentially, they are a window giving you a sneak peek to help you decide whether to knock the door or not, to save efforts on both sides.

 As it is important for any artist to be invested in the project, same is true for a wedding photographer too.